Buy your print book today:

 Soon, Sarah is surrounded by vampires, griffins, and sprites – all members of a secret supernatural court.
 And when a deceptively easy-going reporter starts to ask questions, Sarah wonders just what answers she is supposed to give….

 Fright Court was originally published as a reader-supported, serialized novel.
 The people who donated to that project made possible the publication of Fright Court as an ebook.
 Take a free personality quiz to discover what kind of cupcake you are — and share it with a friend today!

-Fright Court is available as an ebook and in print [Buy now!].
+Fright Court is available in print, as an ebook, and as an audiobook.